A mathematical framework for operational fine tunings: Discussion and conclusion

-The present work originates a proper research program, where the next step consists of formulating a resource theory for operational fine tunings.
+The present work originates a proper research program, where the next step consists of formulating a resource theory of operational fine tunings.
 This would also allow us to witness and quantify the presence of fine tunings in information processing tasks and quantum computational protocols.
-As many results are showing \cite{Howard,Rauss2,ContextualityMBQC,BravyiGossetKonig,Catani3,Catani4,Spekkens2009,vanDam, Barrett1}, the quantum phenomena proven to be responsible for the quantum computational advantages are so far dependent on the model and scenario considered, and this because, by construction, these phenomena arise only in certain setups.
-In this respect, the benefit of adopting the notion of fine tunings, is that it captures the aspect that is common and inherently nonclassical about all such physical phenomena.
+As many results are showing \cite{ContextualityMBQC,Howard2014,Raussendorf2017,Delfosse2015,Vega2017,Delfosse2017,Catani2018,Henaut2018,Spekkens2009,vanDam, Barrett1,MansfieldKashefi2018,Schmid2018,Saha2019,SahaAnubhav2019,Yadavalli2020,LostaglioSenno2020}, the nonclassical phenomena proven to be responsible for the quantum computational advantages are so far dependent on the model and scenario considered, and this because, by construction, these phenomena arise only in certain setups.
+In this respect, the benefit of adopting the notion of fine tunings is that it captures the aspect that is common and inherently nonclassical about all such physical phenomena.
 Therefore, it may be possible that a certain amount of fine tuning, independent on which actual phenomenon is manifested in the setup considered, is necessary (or even sufficient!) for quantum computational advantages.
 For these reasons, we believe that the notion of fine tunings is more promising than the ones so far explored in order to understand what powers quantum computers and technologies.
-Finally, the very foundational motivation for studying and characterizing fine tunings is to ultimately develop a new ontological framework for quantum theory free of fine tunings, or, alternatively, explain them as emergent from physical phenomena. \footnote{An example of emergent fine tuning has been proposed in \cite{LeiferPusey}, where the fine tuning associated to retrocausality can be thought as originating from thermodynamics reasons similar to the ones proposed for explaining the arrow of time.
-Another famous example is present in Valentini's version of Bohmian mechanics \cite{Valentini1991}.}
+Finally, the very foundational motivation for studying fine tunings, that represent a crucial problem in the interpretation and understanding of quantum theory, is to ultimately develop a new ontological framework for quantum theory absent of fine tunings, or, alternatively, explain them as emergent from yet undiscovered physical mechanisms.